Kong/kong-terraform-aws/README.md

 - An IAM instance profile for access to Kong specific SSM Parameter Store metadata and secrets

-Optionally, a redis cluster can be provisioned for rate-limiting counters and caching, and most default resources can be disabled.
+Optionally, a Redis cluster can be provisioned for rate-limiting counters and caching, and most default resources can be disabled.
 See variables.tf for a complete list and description of tunables.